junecastillote/junecastillote.github.io/_posts/2022-01-14-manage-freenom-cloudflare.md

 Like many other products and services, Cloudflare offers a free basic account.
 Yes, [Cloudflare](http://cloudflare.com) lets you create a free account with basic support.
 A pretty good deal for beginners, would you agree?
 Follow these steps to register and activate your free Cloudflare account.

 1. Navigate to the [Cloudflare sign-up page](https://dash.cloudflare.com/sign-up).
 2. On the **Get started with Cloudflare** page, enter your email address and nominate a password for your new Cloudflare account.
-Make sure that you comply with the password complexity requirements as stated on the page.
+Ensure that you comply with the password complexity requirements stated on the page.

     ![Sign up for a new Cloudflare account](../assets/images/manage-cloudflare-dns/Untitled.png)

     Sign up for a new Cloudflare account

-3. Click on the Profile icon on the upper-right-hand side and then click **My Profile** to start verifying your email address.
+3. Click on the Profile icon on the upper-right-hand side and click **My Profile** to verify your email address.

     ![Open your Cloudflare profile page](../assets/images/manage-cloudflare-dns/Access_Profile.png)